The 12 Jungian Character Archetypes, Pt. 1

 Positive qualities: confident, competent, responsible, commanding respect.
 They can be benevolent dictators.

-Negative tendencies: The desire to control people can become excessive or malevolent, in which case Rulers can become authoritarians, obsessed with increasing their power, domineering, or acting entitled.
+Negative tendencies: The desire to control people can become excessive or malevolent, in which case Rulers can become authoritarians or tyrants, obsessed with increasing their power, domineering, or acting entitled.

 Greatest fear: chaos, being overthrown.